onayeri/kickstarter-analysis/README.md

 ---
 ![image](https://user-images.githubusercontent.com/105329532/177216335-68605231-8bb0-46f4-bf7d-aad2d2d9755e.png)
 ---
-##Results
+## Results
 #### Theater Outcomes by Launch Date Conclusion
-*Conclusion 1: The highest amount of successful theater outcomes were launched in the month of May and June.
+* Conclusion 1: The highest amount of successful theater outcomes were launched in the month of May and June.
 This indicated as the highest data point on the graph.
+---
-*Conclusion 2: There was no value input that indicated a cancelation occured within the month of October.
+* Conclusion 2: There was no value input that indicated a cancelation occured within the month of October.
 This is reflected as a break in the line graph represented for cancelations during the month of October.
 ---
 ![image](https://user-images.githubusercontent.com/105329532/177216654-f46a1274-6f29-4bc2-a6cf-b25be015c5e4.png)
 ---
 ####Outcomes Based on Goals Conclusion
-*Conclusion 1: The data for the percentages of successful and faild plays are shown to an direct inverse relationship  of one another within each specific financial goal range.
+* Conclusion 1: The data for the percentages of successful and faild plays are shown to an direct inverse relationship  of one another within each specific financial goal range.
 The data points for successful and failed plays mirror one another on the graph.
 If the success percentage is high, then the failure recorded is low or vice versa.
+---
-*Conclusion 2: There were no canceled plays for any of the financial goal value ranges.
+* Conclusion 2: There were no canceled plays for any of the financial goal value ranges.
 This is presented on the graph as a straight line along the x-axis because there were 0 cancelations.
 This reveals that plays were either successful or failed with in there financial goal.
 ---
 ![image](https://user-images.githubusercontent.com/105329532/177216469-9d2249dc-15ff-4c38-aa8c-4c2790402141.png)